abhijeetnegi8279/abhijeetnegi8279/README.md

 - **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
 - **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

-## 🌱 Currently Learning
+## 🌱 Currently Learning & Focusing On

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+-[I have updated this section to reflect common and crucial skills for a Data Analys.]
+- [New Technique: Mastering Advanced SQL Techniques for complex data querying. ]
+- [Core Data Science: Focusing on efficint data cleaning and manipultion using the NumPy and Pandas libraries in Python.]

 ## 🛠️ Technical Skillset